TeamRegio/EpiRegioDB/docs/RESTAPI.rst

 RegionQuery
 -----------
-Providing a genomic region, this query returns all REMs that lie completely within this region.
+By providing a genomic region, this query returns all REMs that lie completely within this region.
-The genomic region must be given as chr:start-end, where start is smaller or equal than end (e.g. chr16:75423948-75424405).
+The genomic region must be given as chr:start-end, where start is smaller than or equal to end (e.g. chr16:75423948-75424405).
 The output has the same format as the *GeneQuery* output.
-Optionally, you can also hand an overlap value to the URL like this: RegionQuery/50/... which retrieves all REMs that overlap with the regions by at least 50% of their length.
+Optionally, you can also hand an overlap value to the URL like this: RegionQuery/50/... which retrieves all REMs that overlap with the regions by at least 50% of the region's length.

 Example:
 ~~~~~~~